[First published June 2010; updated]

 Mulberries...taste of childhood, tree climbing, stained hands and feet, a bowlful for dessert after a midday lunch around a table.
 In New York I find good mulberries rarely and when I do, they make me tremble.
-They are best eaten out of hand, or from a bowl with spoon, uninterfered with.
+They are best eaten out of hand, or from a bowl with spoon.

 But if you have too many?
 Lucky, lucky you - they make wonderful tarts.

 The pastry I use was designated for apple pie in our house, when I was little.
-Molly Bolt, a friend of my mother's in Bloemfontein, circa 1960's, gave her the recipe.
-It employed margarine!
+Molly Bolt, a friend of my grandmother's in Bloemfontein, circa 1960's, gave her the recipe.
+It called for margarine!
 I use butter.

 I never met Molly Bolt, but her pastry lives on (it's in my book, too used for June's serviceberry pie recipe).

 This pastry does not need to rest, in fact should not, as it contains baking powder.
 It is very forgiving and versatile.
 I use it for pies small and large, in a spring form cake tin, or individual muffin trays, or simply as a flat disk cooked on a baking sheet, to be topped with heaps of your favorite fruit.
 And: It does not have to be baked blind.

 175 gr/6 oz butter